Naiad, a Gemini-powered Data Storytelling AI Assistant for Google Slides

 Here’s how I helped hatch the solution

-Leverage AI to assist students' storytelling but offload critical thinking and decision-making to the students, who do it best
+AI needs to assist students but not replace their critical thinking and decision-making because humans do it best :)

 This was the most intense part of the process.
 Targeting the right research direction was crucial to our project as we wanted to establish the role AI played in our project.

-From having informal discussions with students, teachers and even working professionals at Google to conducting intense literature reviews, we shifted our initial decision of helping students' critical thinking to providing students with an assistant leaving the critical thinking to what humans are the best at.
+From talking to students, teachers and even working professionals at Google to conducting intense literature reviews, we shifted our initial decision of helping students' critical thinking to providing students with an assistant leaving the critical thinking to what humans are the best at.

 Therefore, our tool now lets our users be the ones taking the decisions when building out their narrative but are able to use the AI tool as a means to reach the decision.
 Our new research direction was as below: